hasanterzi-hub/cypress/README.md

-This is cypress project just shows presentation of my Cypress knowledge caoability.
+This is cypress project just shows presentation of my Cypress knowledge capabilities.
 Config file domain is changed.